- What Texas properties are listed in the National Register?

 A: No. The mere existence of a historic building or site cannot stop a federally funded construction project of this type.
 The Texas Historical Commission works with the agencies funding these projects from the earliest stages in an effort to reduce the likelihood of conflict or of wasted time and money by identifying the historic concerns early and incorporating them in planning the project.

-A: As long as there’s no federal money or permit involved, the National Register does not regulate the actions of private owners.
+A: As long as there’s no federal money or permit involved, the National Register regulations do not regulate the actions of private owners.
 Owners do not need permission from the federal government to make alterations to listed properties and can treat or dispose of the property however they choose.
-The National Register also does not prevent demolition or destruction of listed properties.
+The National Register regulations also do not prevent demolition or destruction of listed properties.
 However, inappropriate work done on a listed building can result in a loss of historic integrity and its removal from the National Register.

-While listing in the National Register carries no restrictions, other designations do.
+While listing in the National Register carries no restrictions under federal or state law, other designations do.
 Owners of Recorded Texas Historic Landmarks (RTHL), State Antiquities Landmarks (SAL), or locally designated landmarks are required to follow certain regulations pertaining to the treatment of those properties.
 THC staff can help you determine whether your property carries such designations and can advise you on appropriate treatment options.
 Furthermore, owners of listed properties who wish to utilize tax incentives or grants to help with rehabilitation or preservation will have their plans subject to prior review and approval by the appropriate state and/or federal agencies involved.

 A: Yes.
 As long as there’s no federal money or permit involved, the National Register program does not place any restrictions on how homeowners treat their properties.
 Local governments may have historic preservation statutes as part of the local codes that regulate this type of activity, however.
 Also keep in mind that inappropriate work that severely impacts a property’s integrity could result in removal from the National Register.